back to top

 The future outlook for the Chinese gaming market

 The NPPA approved licenses for 850 domestic video games in the first eight months of 2024, compared to 609 during the same period last year.
-This increase suggests a more open environment for game and distribution in the country.
+This increase suggests a more open environment for game development and distribution in the country.

 Industry consultancy Newzoo predicts that China's gaming market will generate US$45 billion in revenue by the end of this year.
 This figure is slightly lower than the US market's estimated US$47 billion, but both countries will account for about half of global spending on video games in 2024.